-This instructs the solver to terminate before all steps are complete when root mean square (RMS) of the residual is less than this tolerance.
-For Euler or laminar perfect gas simulations, only the continuity equation residual is examined.
-In all other simulations, each equation RMS (continuity, energy, etc.) must meet this tolerance.
+This instructs the solver to terminate before all steps are complete when the root mean square (RMS) of every equation (continuity, energy, etc.) is less than this tolerance.

-duration_limit_in_minutes = -1.0
+$duration_limit_in_minutes = -1.0$

 This is the maximum run duration limit in minutes (a negative value is unlimited).
 This limit can terminate the solver before all steps are complete, which may be helpful if the solver is run as a batch system job with a time limit.
 Additional time is required to complete the current iteration and write restart file.
 So, allow an extra time margin for code shutdown.
 MPI required.